sussy-code/smov/README.md

 # Sudo-Flix
-Sudo-Flix is a mirror of [Movie-Web](https://github.com/movie-web/movie-web) with some changes...
+Flexify is a mirror of [Movie-Web](https://github.com/movie-web/movie-web) with some changes...

 **I *do not* endorse piracy of any kind I simply enjoy programming and large user counts.**